bento-platform/bento_event_relay/README.md

 # socket.io "path" for the server created by the service.
 SOCKET_IO_PATH="/socket.io"

-# Connection string (URL or path to UNIX socket file) for the Redis instance.
+# Connection string (redis:// URL or path to UNIX socket file) for the Redis instance.
 REDIS_CONNECTION=

 # Subscription pattern the Redis PubSub connection.
 The default is configured